PhD

 Professional Resume (uploaded with your application)

-Professional Goal Statement - This 750-1000 words statement will include reasons for pursuing this degree and program option, past experiences, career goals and past achievements.
+Professional Goal Statement - This 750 word statement will include reasons for pursuing this degree and program option, past experiences, career goals and past achievements.
+Keep this at a 750 word maximum.

-The College of Nursing will notify the Graduate School regarding admissions decisions.
+4. The College of Nursing will notify the Graduate School regarding admissions decisions.
 The Graduate School will then notify you of that admission decision.
 You must log into your application and accept or decline enrollment.
 If you decline, the Graduate School will withdraw your application.
-The acceptance information from the Graduate School will include your banner ID number as well as information needed to set up your AU email address.
+The acceptance information letter from the Graduate School will be posted to your application and will include your Banner ID number as well as and information needed to set up activate your AU Access account and email address.
 Auburn email is the official method of communication once you accept enrollment and we will not use any other email address.

-Once you have returned the College of Nursing letter of intent and accepted enrollment into the Graduate School, the College of Nursing will email you instructions for your next steps and compliance requirements.
+5. Once you have returned the College of Nursing Letter of Intent and accepted enrollment into the Graduate School, the College of Nursing will email you instructions for your next steps and compliance requirements.
 All requirements must be completed prior to course registration.

 Role of Doctoral Student